Donald Trump Greets Press With ‘No Collusion’ Instead Of ‘Hello,’ And Other Weird Moments From Trump’s Day

-Donald Trump had an eventful day on Wednesday, including several odd moments — starting with a series of attacks on Republican lawyer George Conway, a frequent Trump critic and and husband of Trump’s White House adviser Kellyanne Conway, describing the lawyer in a Twitter post as “a stone cold LOSER & husband from hell!”
+Donald Trump had an eventful day on Wednesday, including several odd moments — starting with a series of attacks on Republican lawyer George Conway, a frequent Trump critic and husband of Trump’s White House adviser Kellyanne Conway, describing the lawyer in a Twitter post as “a stone cold LOSER & husband from hell!”

 George Conway had earlier posted tweets questioning Trump’s mental competence, and Kellyanne Conway, rather than defend her husband from Trump’s verbal assaults, took Trump’s side, according to CNN.

 “You think he shouldn’t respond when somebody, a non-medical professional accuses him of having a mental disorder?” she said to an interviewer.
 “You think he should just take that sitting down?”

-Trump then departed the White House to give a speech in Ohio — expected to again play a key role in determining the 2020 presidential election, as Rasmussen Reports explains — but as he often does, stopped on the White House lawn to take questions from the press as the presidential Marine One helicopter roared in the background.
+Trump then departed the White House to give a speech in Ohio — expected to again play a key role in determining the 2020 presidential election, as Rasmussen Reports explains — but as he often does, he stopped on the White House lawn to take questions from the press as the presidential Marine One helicopter roared in the background.

-But rather than greet the reporters by saying “Good morning,” or “Hello,” Trump’s first words as he approached the pack of assembled media members were, “No collusion!
+Rather than greet the reporters by saying “Good morning,” or “Hello,” Trump’s first words as he approached the pack of assembled media members were, “No collusion!
 No collusion!”
 He then took a swipe at Russia investigation Special Counsel Robert Mueller, saying, “A man gets appointed by a deputy, he writes a report.
 Uh, you know, never figured that one out.”

 Instead of saying “hi” Trump now greets people with, “no collusion, no collusion.” pic.twitter.com/Pj70oF0DgG